radiantearth/stac-spec/extensions/eo/README.md

 Another common way to define a spectral band with a minimum and maximum wavelength, where outside these bounds the transmission is 0%, and non-zero inside the bounds (e.g., 80%).
 The maximum transmission of a band is not captured in any of these metrics, nor is it important in most cases.

 However, spectral transmission for a filter does not go from 0% to a constant max value (e.g., 80%) then back to 0%.
 Such a filter is referred to as a "top-hat" filter due to it's shape, but does not exist in reality.
 Thus, the minimum and maximum wavelengths are typically selected to be the point at which transmission drops below some threshold, and this threshold is often half of the maximum transmission.
-Thus is a filter's maximum transmision is 80%, the min and max thresholds would be the points where the transmission drops below 40%.
+Thus if a filter's maximum transmission is 80%, the min and max thresholds would be the points where the transmission drops below 40%.

 The `center_wavelength` of a band is the midpoint between the min and max wavelengths: